AI-in-Practice-UOS/course-material/sessions/2-3-Automated-Testing/slides/slides.md

 At first glance, it may seem like writing tests takes too much time.

 Short term, this may be the case.
-But in the long run, manual testing and making your your code does not break with new features takes much more time! <br>
+But in the long run, manual testing and making sure your code does not break with new features takes much more time! <br>
 Of course, this only matters if you plan to maintain the code for an extended period of time.
 In the fast paced software and ML world, _extended period of time_ can mean as little as a couple of months!

 ---